Grukz/OSCARf-public/README.md

 Python OSINT Platform

 **OSCARf was coded/designed in Linux and Mac.
-Don't complain if you are running Windows and you cannot get it working** Windows support is something that I am going to address at a later date.
+We are testing/adding Windows support!**

 **Install scripts are now in beta:** https://github.com/V12-Operations/Install-OSCARf